inzanez/svelte-routing/README.md

 In `svelte.config.js`, the `paths.base` is set to `/base/path`.

-There are three things to test:
+There are three (or rather four) things to test:

 1. Run in `dev` mode and access pages
 2. Run the build without a proxy